Schedule Your Diagnostic Consultation

 Social Media: A Buyer’s Vetting Zone

-According to Social Media Today, 78% of consumers rely on social media to making a buying decision.
-These buyers admitted to checking a company’s posts on Facebook, Twitter, and other outlets to decide whether they were willing to purchase what the company was selling (i.e., whether they trusted the seller).
+According to Social Media Today, 78% of consumers rely on social media to make a buying decision.
+These buyers admitted to checking a company’s posts on Facebook, Twitter, and other outlets to decide whether they would purchase what the company was selling (i.e., whether they trusted the seller).

 Nearly 60% of online buyers said they read about other customers’ experiences before purchasing electronics.

-Although online research and social media reviews are predominating, people still value good old-fashioned word of mouth when making purchase decisions.
+Although online research and social media reviews are predominating, people still value good old-fashioned word of mouth when purchasing.

-A study carried out by Goethe University in Frankfurt, Germany, suggested people who discovered a brand through a peer were 18% more likely to stay loyal to the company than those who found it via other means.
+A study by Goethe University in Frankfurt, Germany, suggested that people who discovered a brand through a peer were 18% more likely to stay loyal to the company than those who found it via other means.

-Consumers appear to have a firmer attachment to a product or service if their friends or colleagues are loyal to it as well.
+Consumers appear to have a firmer attachment to a product or service if their friends or colleagues are also loyal to it.

 The key to a successful sales approach lies in understanding buyer behavior and using that information to create a strategic and effective marketing campaign; this is one instance in which knowledge is both power and key to ongoing business success.